U.S. super-light oil output rise roils Texas, Oklahoma markets

 “The fear is that the components to blend into WTI remain an issue,” said Scott Shelton, a broker at ICAP in Durham.

 On the other side of the pipeline, oil markets in Midland, Texas, are slumping as inventories rise and production grows.
-Stockpiles there rose to more than 20 million barrels in early April, Genscape said, from 5.6 million barrels in mid-February due to reduced outflow.
+Stockpiles in West Texas rose to more than 20 million barrels in early April, Genscape said, up 5.6 million barrels from mid-February due to reduced outflow.

-Midland prices are trading near a $7 a-barrel discount to crude futures, the weakest since December, compared with a $3.50-discount on Tuesday.
+Midland crude traded at a midpoint of $6 a-barrel discount to futures, after sinking to a $7.50 discount, the weakest since December, compared with a $3.50-discount on Wednesday.

 Super-light oil now makes up nearly 15 percent of current Permian production of about 4.2 million barrels per day (bpd), market sources said.